-Since June 30, 2010, the positions of Chairman of the Board and Chief Executive Officer have been split.
-The Board decided to keep the split of the functions when Mr. Remi Dorval was appointed Chairman of the Board, effective June 4, 2014.
-Since then, Mr. Jean-Georges Malcor has been Chief Executive Officer of the Company and since June 4, 2014, Mr. Remi Dorval has been Chairman of the Board.
-On this occasion, the Board of Directors also re-elected Mr. Malcor to his position as Chief Executive Officer for a three-year period as from June 4, 2014.
+When Jean-Georges Malcor joined the General management of the Group in January 2010, it was announced that the positions of Chairman of the Board and Chief Executive Officer would be split during the year.
+This split was effective as of June 30, 2010.
+Since that date, Jean-Georges Malcor has been Chief Executive Officer of the Company while Robert Brunck has remained Chairman of the Board.

+During its meeting on May 10, 2012, the Board of Directors re-elected Mr. Brunck to his position as Chairman and Mr. Malcor to his position as Chief Executive Officer for a two-year period, i.e. until the shareholders' meeting to be convened to approve the 2013 financial statements.